atsixian/old-sixian.li/DevLog.md

 3. Set up hooks for Ghost update with Netlify
 4. Add environment variables in Netlify because I don't want to expose my app API key
 5. Try to fix tags

+### Tags fixed

+mergeTwoResults

+Another problem: how to handle posts from Ghost with existing tags?
+Expected result: Show the merged results in the tag page.
+Display all posts with the same tag no matter whatever the source is.

+Solution:
+The same as the homepage one.
+Combine posts from two sources with the same tag and sort by date. `sortByDate` utility function

+### Create posts and tags pages for Ghost posts in `gatsby-node.js`

+Some tags only exist at the Ghost side, so I need to create tags pages for them following `/${basePath}/{$tagPath}/{tagName}`

+### Math support is done via Helmet

+add code injection to <head>